Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 1. Filter by date range / authorization service / failure message etc. to identify the validation failures you'd like to override in bulk.
 2. Click Edit.
-3. Set "Override Allowed" to Yes.
+3. Set 'Override Allowed' to Yes.
 The validation failure records will remain active, but the related sessions will not fail validation for the overridden reasons again.

 ## Rerun Validation